FennelFetish/qapyq/README.md

   - Hold SHIFT to adjust in 1px steps.
   - Hold CTRL to pan and zoom.
 - Target size presets can be edited in the config file (`qapyq_config.json`) in the `crop_size_presets` list.

+#### Image Quality
+Scaling and rotating are performed in a single transformation to minimize quality loss.
+Interpolation is only applied once.

+- The interpolation mode "Area" is preferred for downscaling.
+- "Lanczos" is great for upscaling, but it has a slight sharpening effect.
+To prevent that, you can choose "Cubic" instead.

+- PNG is a lossless format.
+It still supports a compression parameter, which is set to the maximum (slower saving but smaller files).
+- WEBP export is done using lossless compression with maximum quality.
+- JPEG is a lossy format.
+Quality is set to maximum.

 ### Captioning